TrangPham93/TrangPham93/README.md

 I have 5 years of experience as financial controller.
 During my work, I found myself increasingly interested in data analytics, understanding the data and making data storytelling insightful.
 I also love to try and experience the alternative solutions to reduce time spent the boring and repetitive tasks.

-🔭 I’m currently working on MySQL, Python, C & BI tools.
+🔭 I’m currently working on MySQL, Python, C, C++ & BI tools.

 #### 📊📊Some of my projects
 - [Sales Analysis Project using MySQL and Tableau](https://github.com/TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau.git)